The Community Journalism Series: Strategies for Managing Local Contributors

 However, it also presents new challenges in the areas of managing workflow and maintaining credibility and editorial control.

 Strategies for Managing Local Contributors, part of our Community Journalism Series, will give you the foundation you need to build a successful UGC initiative.
 We've also developed a companion course, "The Community Journalism Series: Contributing to a Local Publication," that you can use to train citizen contributors.
-That course covers the foundational concepts that community contributors should have in writing, editing, interviewing and producing multimedia.
+That course introduces basic skills that community contributors should have in writing, editing, interviewing and producing multimedia.
 We've also included an assessment on those topics, so you can vet potential contributors.

 These courses will give you the tools you need to develop a strategy for building a UGC initiative, training your contributors and measuring your success.